To Samuel Hardin Sr. will 1732

 William Hardin of Brunswick Co. to William Powell of same Co. £20: 130 acres on north side of Fountains Creek in Brunswick Co. being the plantation formerly in the possession of John Lynch and by Deed 18th Oct.
 1748 conveyed by sd.
 Lynch to sd.
 Hearden.
 June 27, 1750.
 D. B,.
 4, p.
 183.(Valentine p.
 601)

 Discussion on William Hardin.
 The above records concerning William Hardin proves he resided in Granville County, North Carolina on 18 December 1748 when he bought 130 acres near the ancestral home on Fountain Creek in Brunswick County.
 The resale in 1750 of the 130 acres by William Hardin makes it clear that William Hardin bought from John Lynch.
 However it was not until June 27, 1750 that Lynch actually conveyed the property to Hardin, who the same day immediately resold it to William Powell.
 On that date in 1750 William Hardin lived in Brunswick County, Va.
 It could be that William Hardin encountered some legal requirement.
 Or perhaps Lynch had crops he wanted to keep.
 It's all guesswork.
 Since a John Lynch was the land owner, it does not immediately appear clear that the above 130 acres was Elizabeth's life estate that was to go the son William on her death.
-What is clear is that William Hardin never took possession of the 130 acres he bought from Lynch.
+What is clear is that William Hardin never took possession of the 130 acres he bought from Lynch, but sold to William Powell as soon as it as conveyed to him.

 samuel hardin 1752